Blog

 If you’ve recently purchased one of the remaining units using Freon (R-22), then you may be wondering what you can do to help the environment and keep your costs low.
 While some units could be retrofitted to use the new chemical, that’s not practical for many systems because Puron operates at a higher pressure.
 The best thing you can do it properly maintain your AC unit.
 Consider an annual preventative maintenance agreement to keep your AC running in top shape.
 Well-maintained systems won’t leak Freon, and technicians handle the substance with special containers and procedures.
 Also, you’ll avoid the increasing cost of Freon because maintained units should not leak.

 If you’d like to inquire about installing a new system using R-410A, Puron, then give us a call.
-McWilliams & Son proudly serves Lufkin, TX. call us today.
+McWilliams Heating, Cooling and Plumbing proudly serve Lufkin, TX. call us today.